Cascoda/cascoda-sdk/baremetal/app/ot-cli-lwip-freertos/README.md

 # LwIP FreeRTOS demo #

 This demonstration shows LwIP capabilities in combination with freeRTOS.
-This enables the posix-style Socket API, which means that existing posix applications can be easily ported to run on the Chili2 and Thread.
+This uses the posix-style Socket API, which means that existing posix applications can be easily ported to run on the Chili2 and Thread.
 This demo is compatible with ot-cli-lwip.

 This demo provides the standard openthread CLI as documented here: https://github.com/Cascoda/openthread/tree/ext-mac-dev/src/cli